Automattic/newspack-e2e-tests/README.md

 Run `$ npm run wp:reset` to reset the WP DB and re-run setup script.

 For a real hard reset, stop the `docker-compose` process, remove containers (`docker-compose down --volumes`), and repeat the initial setup form above.

-### Testing channels

-There are three "testing channels" available, meaning three sources for the Newspack plugins:

-1. Stable releases channel – versions currently distributed on Github
-1. `master` branches channel – versions built from `master` branches
-1. `alpha` branches channel – versions currently distributed on Github as pre-releases

-The CI for this project should be configured to run tests periodically – after release days for the stable & `alpha` channels, and daily for `master` branches channel.

-The stable channel is the default.
-To use a different channel while developing tests locally, add `TEST_CHANNEL` variable in `scripts/.env`.
-If using `master` branches channel, a `CIRCLE_API_TOKEN` variable will also be needed, to fetch files from CI.

 ### Running tests against a local plugin version